Toyota Fortuner: Second generation (AN150/AN160; 2015)

-The second generation Fortuner was unveiled simultaneously on 16 July 2015 in Australia and Thailand.
+The second-generation Fortuner was unveiled simultaneously on 16 July 2015 in Australia (making the debut of the nameplate there) and Thailand.
 Along with the Hilux, the Fortuner features the "Keen Look" design language.
 Both the Hilux and Fortuner share the chassis, transmission and engine lineup, with two new diesel engines from the GD series.

 The 2.7-litre and 4.0-litre petrol engines were updated with Dual VVT-i.
 The second-generation Fortuner features a part-time 4×4 system instead of the full-time 4×4 system used in the previous generation.

-Development was led by executive chief engineer Hiroki Nakajima.
-Despite sharing the hood panels, front pillar area, windscreen glass and front doors as the Hilux, the exterior of the Fortuner has been described as more slim-looking, featuring slim headlights with bi-beam LED projector as an option and blacked-out D-pillars for a "floating roof" look.
+The development of the vehicle was led by executive chief engineer Hiroki Nakajima.
+Despite sharing the bonnet panels, front pillar area, windscreen glass and front doors as the Hilux, the exterior of the Fortuner has been described as more slim-looking, featuring slim headlights with bi-beam LED projector as an option and blacked-out D-pillars for a "floating roof" look.

 Toyota designers drew inspiration from their own Land Cruiser and Land Cruiser Prado heritage, as a means of differentiating the Fortuner from competing body-on-frame SUV rivals.

-Since this generation, the Fortuner no longer shares the interior design with the Hilux to give a distinct character between the two.
+Since this generation, the Fortuner no longer shares the interior design with the Hilux to give a 'distinct character' between the two.
 As the result, the interior took an upwards step in perceived quality with an upright dashboard design with synthetic leather trims with stitching, a three-spoke steering wheel shared with the Hilux and a modern instrument cluster with a large colour TFT LCD multi-info display.

 The Fortuner also features larger cross sections for its ladder frame, and sits on double wishbone front suspension and five-link rear suspension with coil springs.
 The rear differential lock also has its componentry placed within the differential housing for improved off-road protection.

 All variants are equipped with ABS, EBD, dual airbags plus knee airbag, "follow me home" light function, all around sensor, glove box with chiller function, digital automatic climate control, all auto power windows along with tilt and telescopic steering wheel as standard.

-All variants have Eco Mode and Power Mode features to adjust throttle responses.
-The front braking system consists of 17" disc brakes, whilst the rear braking system uses drum brakes, except in Australia and India where disc brakes are used all around.
+All variants also have Eco Mode and Power Mode features to adjust throttle responses.
+The front braking system consists of 17-inch disc brakes, whilst the rear braking system uses drum brakes, except in Australia and India where disc brakes are used all around.
 In 2017, the Fortuner was upgraded to disc brakes all around in all markets.
 In the third row, the 50:50 split seats continue to flips up onto the body side while being folded instead of folding flat into the floor like on most of its competitors.